AQ-MedAI/PRGB/README.md

 ### License

-Please see the [LEGAL.md](LEGAL.md) file for detailed license information.
+Please see the [LICENSE](LICENSE) file for detailed license information.

 ## Contact